miriamposner/ucla-dh-resources/dh_resources_at_ucla.md

 **Get help with teaching technology**

-Email Tom Garbelotti, CDH’s instructional technology coordinator, at tom@humnet.ucla.edu.
+Email Tom Garbelotti, HumTech’s instructional technology coordinator, at tom@humnet.ucla.edu.
+You can also find some resources on [HumTech's website](https://humtech.ucla.edu/instructional-support/).